Rice Water has gained popularity as a ‘Super Hair Product’, however very few people pay attention to the side effects of rice water on hair.

 Read this article to learn how to mask the bad smell of rice water.

-3. May contains Arsenic
+3. Rice Water May Contain Arsenic

 Arsenic is a toxic element that is naturally found in the environment.
 It exists in two forms organic and inorganic arsenic.
 Inorganic arsenic is more toxic and can be found in rocks, soil or dissolved in water.